xinglinchen666/DevOpsLectureNotesV3/WK7_Terraform/hands_on/2 - module_and_variables.md

 }
 ```

-Then we need to go to `WK7_Terraform` directory in terminal, and run `terraform init`
+Then we need to go to `WK7_Terraform/hands_on` directory in terminal, and run `terraform init`

 if you run terraform apply now, you will see errors that output and variables are not defined.

-let us fill in the output.tf and variables.tf in the main path
+let us fill in the outputs.tf and variables.tf in the main path

 ```
 output "base_url" {